San Diego Employment Litigation Attorney

 Jon Alan Enochs can help you whether you are facing an individual complaint, multiple complaints or a class action lawsuit.
 We understand the complex legal distinctions between employees and independent contractors, as well as the complicated technical definitions behind the overtime exemptions, which are often at the heart of a wage and hour dispute.
 Let us help you evaluate your situation, advise you on your options, and help you through the best available approach to resolving the dispute.

-Solve Your Employment Litigation with the Help of an Experienced San Diego Employment Law Attorney
+Solve Your Employment Litigation with the Help of an Experienced San Diego Employment Litigation Attorney